svalleau/quickq/README.md

 QesTS is a predictor of unknown transition state partition functions.
 Four files are required for each reaction, where `XX` is an arbitrary name:
 - an extended XYZ file with the name `rXX.extxyz` containing atom types and positions **for the reactant**
 - an extended XYZ file with the name `pXX.extxyz` containing atom types and positions **for the product**
 - a comma seperated value file with name `rXX.csv` containing at least two columns.
-One column is a column of temperatures in Kelvin.
+One column is a column of temperatures in Kelvin and it must be in the first position.
 This column **must either have label "T" or start with "T "**.
 The second column must have the label "log_qpart" with values of the natural logarithm of the reactant partition functions at the specified temperatures.
 Other columns will not be modified.
 - a comma seperated value file with name `pXX.csv` with the same format as `rXX.csv` except with product logged partition functions.

 **Note that the temperatures in the two csv files must be identical.
 This will not be checked.**